 T 01822 840358 SN PL20 7JL W www.theoldeploughinn.co.uk

-Trawlers in Looe is apparently considered one of the finest seafood restaurants in the South West.
-The restaurant is in a lovely position overlooking Looe harbour, and the food is very good.
+Plough on the Quay in Looe.
+The restaurant is in a lovely position overlooking Looe harbour, and specialises in freshly caught fish.
 They always have some non-fish items on the menu, such as Cornish lamb, for those whose palate doesn’t extend to things that live in water!.
 Open 7 days a week in the summer

 • Access – the restaurant has a wheelchair-accessible ramp, but beware – the toilets are upstairs.

 T 01503 263593 SN PL13 1AH W http://www.ploughonthequay.co.uk

 The Sardine Factory (Looe) – Award-winning Chef Benjamin Palmer returned to his home town of Looe to open The Sardine Factory Restaurant in July 2018.
 Bang opposite the fish market in Looe, ingredients don’t get much fresher or much more local than this, and the staff are very friendly and efficient.
 They do have non-fish offerings too.
 Open Wednesday to Sunday, 12-3 and 6-9pm.

 Access – the restaurant has a lift, and accessible loos.

 T 01503 770262 SN PL13 2BX W http://www.thesardinefactorylooe.com

 The Cornish Arms (Tavistock) – recently refurbished and named as one of 2013’s top 50 gastro pubs.
 Classic combinations – with big hearty flavours.
 The bar is dog-friendly (but not the restaurant).